athardy/ThymeSavourAssets/README.md

           |___|
 ```
 ## ThymeSavour Assets
-* This is a repository for all of the assets used in the ThymeSavour application
+* A repository for all of the assets used in the ThymeSavour application
 * All assets were created with Aseprite